 Harrison Township School District's plan, for the remainder of this school year as well as for next year, continues to build upon the goals of previous years' plans so that the district offers a collaborative professional learning environment.
 The professional development committee is collaborating with all stakeholders (e.g. teachers, administrators, parents, students, and community members) so the district continues to thrive and excel.
 By building on initiatives from the past, the district is ensuring that the goals of this plan will directly result in sustained student learning and achievement.
 English Language Arts (Reading, Writing, Spelling/Word Study and Grammar), Mathematics, Science, Social Studies, Physical Education/Health, Art, Spanish, Music, Guidance, and Technology will continue to be areas of study for this year and into next.
-The curriculum is aligned to the 2009 New Jersey Common Core Curriculum Standards (NJCCCS) and the Common Core State Standards (CCSS) and emphasize the use of various technology tools to enhance both teacher and student learning.
+The curriculum is aligned to the most recent New Jersey Common Core Curriculum Standards (NJCCCS) and the Common Core State Standards (CCSS) and emphasizes the use of various technology tools to enhance both teacher and student learning.

 The NJCCCS and the CCSS were infused into our in-house surveys and were part of overall needs assessment and formal (student) assessment review.
-The 2009 NJCCCS and the CCSS are driving much of our upcoming curriculum revisions as well as our professional development initiatives.
+The NJCCCS and the CCSS are driving our upcoming curriculum revisions as well as our professional development initiatives.
 As a district, we reassessed our previous goals and integrated key initiatives.
 The work of Grant Wiggins and Jay McTighe, Enduring Understandings, essential questions, and backward unit designs, are helping to define our assessments and curriculum.
 The faculty is investigating and infusing effective testing and assessment techniques throughout the curriculum (e.g. tests, quizzes, exit slips, class work, homework, projects, etc.) via rubrics, check lists, and/or percentages; Universal Design for Learning and purposeful differentiated instruction drive our curriculum planning, design, and delivery.
+We are also capitalizing on the trainings and resources of Jim Wright (Response to Interventions) as targeted and tiered instruction and interventions are a being supported throughout the upcoming calendar years.

 In English Language Arts we are focusing on an integrated approach to language development that includes a balance between reading and writing and includes specific interventions such as fluency practice and targeted word study.
 Through the formal adoption of the Reading Street series, the faculty is using what they know from our past resources as well as their knowledge of the CCSS to deliver a rigorous ELA curriculum.
+Our work with Student Achievement Partners has invigorated our teachers of ELA.
+Our faculty, staff, and students are enjoying the Expert Packs!
 The writing curriculum is under review and the committee is working to infuse the Writing With Spice techniques into our 6-Traits writing program.
 Writing will be a balance of guided writing and writer's workshop.
 Writing in response to text in the form of short and extended (speculative, explanatory, and persuasive) constructed response will be included throughout the grade levels.
 Manual writing will be balanced with computer-based word processing in order to prepare for the 2015 PARCC assessment.
 We also incorporate the data from benchmark and skill assessments to optimize and individualize our instruction in ELA; Reading Street offers many methods of formative and summative assessments.